 The Hooke Society (Hooke Soc) is run by a committee of PhD students and post-doc research associates and is the voice for students and post-doc researchers within the School of Physical Sciences.

-Recently, a “buddy” scheme has been set up to ensure that new students are paired up with a current PhD student within SPS prior to their arrival at the OU in order to give them the opportunity to ask, amongst other things, about OU life, what it is like to be a PhD student and what it is really like to live in the unexpectedly green Milton Keynes.
+A “student guide” scheme has been set up to ensure that new students are paired up with a current PhD student within SPS prior to their arrival at the OU in order to give them the opportunity to ask, amongst other things, about OU life, what it is like to be a PhD student and what it is really like to live in the unexpectedly green Milton Keynes.

 In addition, the two major SPS annual events − the offsite Christmas lunch and summer BBQ − are run by the Hooke Soc. committee and usually attract up to 70 attendees from SPS.